frederiksimon/laravel-nova-maintenance/README.md

 composer require composer require marshmallow/maintenance
 ```

-Then you'll need to publish the config and view to give you more control and visibility.
+To publish the config and view to give you more control.
 Run this command:

 ```bash
 php artisan mm-maintenance:install